alexi21/functional-programming-sydjsj-1/README.md

   )
 ```

-We call this a "Pure Function" because:
-1. It is only dependent upon the input provided, and is completely self contained.
-2. It does not change anything outside of its internal scope.
+#### What are Pure Functions?

+- Only dependent upon the variables provided.
+- Do not change anything.
-It follows the principles of both "immutability" and "no side effects".
+- Follows the principles of both "immutability" and "no side effects".
+- Immutability: arguments passed in are not mutated, and declared variables are not mutated.
+- No side effects: function produces no effects other than the returned value.
+- https://wiki.haskell.org/Referential_transparency “an expression always evaluates to the same result in any context.”

+In functional programming we want to avoid both mutating state and side effects by using pure functions.

 In functional programming we want to avoid both mutating state and side effects by using pure functions.